JinelleGilfillan/Portfolio/Work Projects/README.md

 #### Software Engineer at HubSpot

 At HubSpot, Jinelle worked as a backend Software Engineer.
+Some of the skills she used during her time at HubSpot include Java, SQL, RESTful API, Kafka, and Database design.

+##### Project List
+- Generation of task to reach out to new leads in CRM
+- Ability to create all day tasks instead of specifying a time
+- Storage options and APIs to save user preferences on prospecting workspace landing page